 He’s a great example of a Post-Luddite: someone who understands media technology but knows it’s not living up to its promise.
 And he’s doing something about it.
 In this Ted talk, Rushkoff talks about why he started Team Human.

-You can also listen to 100+ shows featuring conversations with public intellectuals and activists like Eli Pariser, Micah White, George Monbiot, Howard Rheingold, Richard Maxwell, Fred Turner, and danah boyd in the Team Human archives.
+You can listen to the Team Human podcast about Slow Media in the Team Human archives along with 100+ shows featuring conversations with public intellectuals and activists like Eli Pariser, Micah White, George Monbiot, Howard Rheingold, Richard Maxwell, Fred Turner, and danah boyd.